ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 }
 </snippet>

-When enabled, a button will appear on the left-hand-side (right-hand-side when `RTL=true`) of the chart.
+When enabled, a button will appear on the left-hand-side (right-hand-side when `enableRtl=true`) of the chart.
 Note that the Toolbar icons will be permanently shown, minus the 'hamburger' icon.

 The following example demonstrates the results of enabling `enableChartToolPanelsButton`: